cirothedesertwind/squish-protocol/spec.md

 ## Handshake Process

 The handshaking process is based on the concept of token authentication.
-The first part of the handshaking process the user will login into an SSL secured websocket to access a time-limited token which they can then access an unsecure connection.

-Phase I

-* Request Connection
-* Welcome
-* Request Credentials
-* Provide Credentials
-* Accept with Token / Reject

-Phase II
+An authentication step (not a part of the spec, typically how a user would log in to a website) returns a token to authenticate and use websockets.

-* Request Connection
+* Client sends Request Connection
-* Welcome
+* Server responds Welcome
-* Request Token
+* Server responds Request Token
-* Provide Token
+* Client sends Provide Token
-* Accept / Reject
+* Server responds Accept / Reject